-The Cabinet

-- 55. (1) There shall be a Cabinet for Bangladesh having the Prime Minister at its head and comprising also such other Ministers as the Prime Minister may from time to time designate. - (2) The executive power of the Republic shall, in accordance with this Constitution, be exercised by or on the authority of the Prime Minister. - (3) The Cabinet shall be collectively responsible to Parliament. - (4) All executive actions of the Government shall be expressed to be taken in the name of the President. - (5) The President shall by rules specify the manner in which orders and other instruments made in his name shall be attested or authenticated, and the validity of any order or instrument so attested or authenticated shall not be questioned in any court on the ground that it was not duly made or executed.

-(6) The President shall make rules for the allocation and transaction of the business of the Government.
+• Head of state replacement 54.
+Speaker to act as President during absence, etc. If a vacancy occurs in the office of President or if the President is unable to discharge the functions of his office on account of absence, illness or any other cause o Speaker shall discharge those functions until a President is elected or until the President resumes the functions of his office, as the case may be.
+Chapter II: The Prime Minister And The Cabinet • Establishment of cabinet/ministers 55.
+TI he Cabinet • Name/structure of executive(s) 1.
+There shall be a Cabinet for Bangladesh having the Prime Minister at its head and comprising also such other Ministers as the Prime Minister may from time to time designate.
+2. The executive power of the Republic shall, in accordance with this Constitution, be exercised by or on the authority of the Prime Minister. • Cabinet removal 3.
+The Cabinet shall be collectively responsible to Parliament.
+4. All executive actions of the Government shall be expressed to be taken in the name of the President.
+5. The President shall by rules specify the manner in which orders and other instruments made in his name shall be attested or authenticated, and the validity or any order of instrument so attested or authenticated shall not be questioned in any court on the ground that it was not duly made or executed.
+6. The President shall make rules for the allocation and transaction of the business of the Government.

-Ministers
+56. Ministers

-- 56. (1) There shall be a Prime Minister, and such other Ministers, Ministers of State and Deputy Ministers as may be determined by the Prime Minister. - (2) The appointments of the Prime Minister and other Ministers and of the Ministers of State and Deputy Ministers, shall be made by the President:
+- 1. There shall be Prime Minister, and such other Ministers, Ministers of State and Deputy Ministers as may be determined by the Prime Minister. - 2.
+The appointments of the Prime Minister and other Ministers and of the Ministers of State and Deputy Ministers, shall be made by the President:

-Provided that not less than nine tenths of their number shall be appointed from among members of Parliament and not more than one tenth of their number may be chosen from among persons qualified for election as members of Parliament.
+Provided that not less than nine-tenths of their number shall be appointed from among members of Parliament and not more than one-tenth of their number may be chosen from among persons qualified for election as members of Parliament.